 The following description assumes that the system has been already initiated.
 For more information on the initiation procedure refer to the System initiation topic.

 Server is a definition of the IT infrastructure resource, which can be accessed over one of the specified protocols.

 - 1. Select Management > Servers.

-- 2. Click + Add.
+- 2. Click + Add and select Static server.

 - 3. Provide essential configuration parameters: